Salesforce Case Management – Best Practices from A Service Cloud Consultant

 What is a Salesforce case?

-A Salesforce case object is used to represent any ticket submitted through a customer portal or via web form that represents a problem facing customers or clients, as well as internal teams and departments.
-The object type is generally housed in Salesforce Service Cloud where each case record is then shared with the appropriate case team.
-Often (though not always) cases are created via email-to-case settings in Salesforce.
+A Salesforce case is used to represent any ticket submitted through a customer portal or web form that represents a problem faced by customers or internal teams.
+Cases are generally housed in Salesforce Service Cloud, from where they are shared with the appropriate case team.
+Often,cases are created via email-to-case settings in Salesforce.

 How are Salesforce cases typically used?

-• IT departments might run a Salesforce case management system for equipment requests, vetting software purchases, etc. Perhaps they would be sent a notification email when an internal team submits a ticket or they’d have automated rules to filter out the same case, a closed case, or prevent them from reopening cases that had already been resolved.
+• IT departments might run a Salesforce case management system for equipment requests or vetting software purchases.
+They might receive a notification email when an internal team submits a ticket.
+Automated rules might be used to filter out duplicate or closed cases, or prevent the reopening of cases that had already been resolved.

-• Customers might email support who would then have access to a complete view of that customer in Salesforce in order to best respond to the issue.
-The case might include related records, a previous solution provided, relevant details etc.
+• Customers might email the support team, who would then have access to all of that customer’s informationr in Salesforce to best resolve the issue.
+An associated Salesforce case might include related records, previous troubleshooting, and other relevant details.

-• Visitors to your website might submit questions or queries about your product that can be tracked as cases.
-In this case (pun intended), the case object might have less information and urgency than the previous two examples, so it would likely be a lower priority for case teams.
+• Visitors to your website might submit questions about your product that can be tracked as cases.

 Salesforce case